tytydraco/yessleep/out/Im_the_last_living_person_that_survived_the_fulcrum_shift_of_1975_and_Im_detailing_those_events_here_before_I_pass_In_short_fear_the_ACTS176_protocol_Part_1.md

 And, for some reason, Ulysses was outside.
 Between having no children and being an unapologetic recluse, our next-door neighbor’s attendance at this before-school ritual was out of character.
 On top of that, the sixty-something year old appeared distinctly unwell: bright red in the face, sweat dripping down his neck, eyes darting around their sockets like a pair of marble pinballs as he scanned the street from his front stoop.

-Per usual, Emi bolted across the street as soon as she saw Regina, her childhood best friend, standing among the growing crowd of kids and parents.
+Per usual, Emi bolted across the asphalt as soon as she saw Regina, her childhood best friend, standing among the growing crowd of kids and parents.

 Emi and Regina were inseparable: two kids lovingly conjoined at the hip since the day they met.
 Recollecting the good times they had together never fails to conjure a beautiful warmth at the center of my chest.
 At the same time, that warmth is inevitably followed by a creeping sense of unease: a devil lurking in the details.